raspberrypilearning/KS1StorytellingTraining_Session2_Part1_GBICi1b/en/step_6.md

 ## Lesson plans and presentation slides
-Now that you have read the Units overview and undertaken Unit 1 – Lesson 1, you will explore the 11 lessons in turn.
+Now that you have read the Units overview and undertaken Unit 1 – Lesson 1, you should explore the other 11 lessons in turn.
 Each lesson includes a lesson plan and presentation slides.

-You are now going to have the opportunity to explore the learning resources independently.
 You should take time now within the course to:
-+ Get to grips with the units as a whole
++ Become familiar with the units as a whole
-+ Consider how you can best implement the 'Storytelling' approach in your own classroom with your learners
++ Consider how you can best implement the 'Storytelling' approach in your own classroom with your pupils

-This is a good opportunity to familiarise yourself with the ScratchJr tasks provided.
-We suggest that you take around an hour now to access and explore the resources, and then return to this course for the final pieces of information about data collection and ongoing support.
+This is a good opportunity to familiarise yourself with the tasks in ScratchJr included in the lessons.
+We suggest that you take around an hour now to access and explore the resources, and then return to this course to look at two further lessons in detail.

 **Lesson plans**
 All the lesson plans are structured in a consistent way with the following subheadings: